Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Conclusions

 \section{Conclusions}

-In this paper, we proposed a CC scheme that combines CS with FEC coding, where AMP is used for decoding.
-We derived the performance limit of the CC scheme and showed that CC can asymptotically approach Gaussian capacity.
+In this paper, we proposed a compressed-coding scheme that combines compressive sensing with FEC coding, where AMP is used for decoding.
+We derived the performance limit of compressed-coding and showed that compressed-coding can asymptotically approach Gaussian capacity.
 This capacity approaching property can be maintained in systems with non-linear effects such as clipping and quantization.
-We also studied an ASC-CC scheme to circumvent the difficulty in optimizing low-rate codes for approaching capacity in the CC scheme.
-We showed that ASC-CC can maintain universally good performance under random puncturing.
-By sharing the overall code length among multiple users, ASC-CC also relieves the requirement on per-user block length to achieve good performance in multi-user environments.
+We also studied an SC-CC scheme to circumvent the difficulty in optimizing low-rate codes for approaching capacity in compressed-coding.
+We showed that SC-CC can maintain universally good performance under random puncturing.
+By sharing the overall code length among multiple users, SC-CC also relieves the requirement on per-user block length to achieve good performance in multi-user environments.
 The above claims are supported by extensive theoretical and numerical results. \begin{appendices}